Did Your Placental Abruption Go Undiagnosed And Untreated?

 While most women experience few to no complications during birth and pregnancy, others can develop life-threatening conditions as early as four months along.
 Sadly, countless women suffer from what can be a fatal condition known as a placental abruption (PA).

-Our attorneys at Wilt & Thompson, PLLC, hold doctors accountable who failed to prevent and treat complications of PAs.
+Our attorneys at Wilt & Associates, PLLC, hold doctors accountable who failed to prevent and treat complications of PAs.
 We are dedicated to standing by families in Kentucky and holding negligent hospitals and providers accountable for their reckless mistakes.

 An Overview Of Placental Abruptions